 How to Reverse Sear T-Bone Steak

 Reverse searing a t-bone steak doesn’t need to be rocket science.
 It’s easy enough when you know what you are doing and also what not to do.
-Let’s take a look at some of the recipes that you can use to reverse sear your steak to perfection.
+Here’s how to reverse-sear your steak to perfection.
 Also, it works better when the steak is about an inch thick or thicker.